Iceland | Reykjavík to the Highlands

 Zodiac Glacial Lagoon Jökulsárlón / Kirkjubæjarklaustur

-After breakfast and packing your bags, spend time at the amazing Glacial Lagoon Jökulsárlón, bordering Vatnajökull National Park in southeastern Iceland.
+After breakfast, pack your bags for another hike on the sloping glaciers.
+Spend time at the amazing Glacial Lagoon Jökulsárlón, bordering Vatnajökull National Park in southeastern Iceland.
 Its still, blue waters are dotted with icebergs from the surrounding Breiðamerkurjökull Glacier, part of larger Vatnajökull Glacier.
-Zoom around on a zodiac boat ride among the floating icebergs, keeping an eye out for seal heads popping up out of the water.
-Back on land, we take a walk on the seashore and witness up close how the Glacial Lagoon flows through a short waterway into the Atlantic Ocean, leaving chunks of ice on a black sand beach.
+Hike to the slow flowing glacier of Fláajökull, part of Iceland’s largest ice cap.
 Transfer down south back to the little town of Kirkjubæjarklaustur where you can enjoy the evening on your own.

 On our last day together, we start by going on a cultural walk around the downtown of Reykjavík exploring the highlights of the city.
 The rest of the day is yours to enjoy as you see fit.
 Some of our suggestions: a whale watching rib boat tour, Segway tour in the city, Reykjavík foodie tour, or visiting more nearby geothermally heated pools (afternoon activities not included in trip price).
 In the evening, we meet back up as a group for a final farewell dinner at a nice restaurant in the city center.